cjzeledon/Animals/README.md

-I will make the Animal folder my local repository that contain multiple folders of animal types and within those folders, I will make text, docs, images files in each of those subfolders
+I will make the Animal folder my local repository that contain multiple folders of animal types and within those folders, I will make text, docs, images files in each of those subfolders.
+The purpose of this project was learn how to create folders via Terminal and then push those changes to GitHub.